 Marine Corps investigating nude photo sharing of women service members

-The FBI is now investigating after a Sikh man in Washington State was allegedly told, "Go back to your own country" before he was shot in the arm on Friday.
-P... -- Democratic Sen. Al Franken said President Trump's assertion that former President Obama tapped his phones at Trump Tower during the 2016 election c...
+Smith told KNEB News that proper v... -- The Marine Corps is investigating allegations that current and former Marines shared and commented on hundreds of nude photos of female colleagues on a closed ... -- Democratic Sen. Al Franken said President Trump's assertion that former President Obama tapped his phones at Trump Tower during the 2016 election c...
 Talking to a production agriculture crowd visiting his home state, House Agriculture Committee Chairman Mike Conaway was right at home as he told thousands of farmers he was d...
-Kearney, Neb.
+CONCORDIA, Kan. - The Western Nebraska Community College went 2-1 in the first day of the Cloud County tournament on Saturday in Concordia, Kansas.

 Add your comments below